 Placing a mini fridge directly on the carpet will wreak havoc in the long run, which is why it’s important to have a buffer between the bottom of the mini fridge and your carpet.
 This buffer can be a sheet of plywood or a sturdy rubber mat, encouraging ventilation to the underparts of the fridge and protecting the carpet from potential harm.

-2. If Possible, Buy a Mini Fridge with Coils on the Back
+2. Buy a Mini Fridge with Coils on the Back

-3. Check the Mini Fridge for Leaks Before Placing it in a Carpeted Room
+3. Check the Mini Fridge for Leaks First

 What to Do if Your Mini Fridge Leaks